iamkeshavsingh/js-25_basic_level_iq/README.md

     Ques 2: What is anonymous function ?
     Ques 3: What is arrow function ?
     Ques 4: Difference between named vs anonymous vs arrow and when to use when ?

+Ques 16: What is closure in JS ?

+    SubQuestions:

+    Ques 1: How to make variables and functions hidden from outside world ?
+    Ques 2: When and Why to use closures ?

+Ques 17: What is IIFE in JS?

+    SubQuestions:

+    Ques 1: Why to use IIFE ?

+Ques 18: What level of scoping does JS obeys ?

+    SubQuestions:

+    Ques 1: What is let and const variables and when to use these over var ?

+Ques 19: What is thunk and callbacks in JS ?

+    SubQuestions:

+    Ques 1: Difference between thunk and callbacks ?
+    Ques 2: Example where JS uses callbacks ?

+    Project Time:
+    Making a TODO application using pure JS and callbacks.

+Ques 20: What are pure functions ?

+    SubQuestions:

+    Ques 1: What is immutability in JS?

+Ques 21: What are Higher order functions ?

+    SubQuestions:

+    Ques 1: Difference between map and filter ?
+    Ques 2: How to you implement map and filter using reduce ?

+Ques 22: What are arrays in JS ?

+    Ques 1: Difference between ordinary and exotic object in JS ?

+Ques 23: What is Property Descriptors in JS ?

+Ques 24: What are different types of for loops in JS ?

+Ques 25: What is Asynchronous Programming in JS ?

+    SubQuestions:

+    Ques 1: What are promises ?
+    Ques 2: How to handle error in JS ?